pboling/pboling/README.md

 ## I Am Using GitHub Under Protest

+Github's decision to sponsor me is so recent that I haven't been able to cash out the $550 payment yet.

+In spite of that, I can't leave the platform fast enough.
+I certainly do not have the spare-time to move **hundreds** of projects to a new home... but I'm getting started.

 GitHub is a proprietary, trade-secret system that is not Free and Open Souce Software (FOSS).
 I am [deeply concerned](https://sfconservancy.org/blog/2022/jun/30/give-up-github-launch/) about using a proprietary system like GitHub to develop FOSS projects.

-Any use of this code by GitHub Copilot, past or present, is done without my permission.
-I do not consent to GitHub's use of this project's code in Copilot.

-Separately, I take issue with the following:
+# Micro Issues

 1. A recent proposal to extend Github-flavored Markdown ([ref](https://github.com/github-community/community/discussions/16925#discussioncomment-3095850))
     - Literally [breaks](https://github.com/github-community/community/discussions/16925#discussioncomment-3014438) regular markdown syntax of links in headings.